bhargavkulk/CBSE-Comp-Sci-12/README.md

 ## Index:
 * Data Structures
+  * Stack
     * Stack as an array.
     * Stack as a linked list.
+  * Queue
+    * Queue as a circular array.
+    * Queue as a linked list